th2-net/th2-data-services/documentation/api/data2.md

 Creates cache file with provided name.

-Important:  If the Data object cache status is True, it'll iterate itself.
+Important:  If the Data2 object cache status is True, it'll iterate itself.
 As a result the cache file  will be created and copied.
-When you will iterate the Data object next time, it'll iterate created cache file.
+When you will iterate the Data2 object next time, it'll iterate created cache file.

  NOTE!
-If you build cache file, Data.cache_status was False and after that you'll set  Data.cache_status == TRUE -- the Data object WON'T iterate build file because it doesn't  keep the path to built cache file..
+If you build cache file, Data2.cache_status was False and after that you'll set  Data2.cache_status == TRUE -- the Data2 object WON'T iterate build file because it doesn't  keep the path to built cache file..